badlydrawnletters/emojifier-docs/supporting/info.md

 # Supporting the Bot
 ---
 #### The best way to support the bot is by voting for it on bot lists.
-If you are in the&nbsp;[Support Server](https://discord.gg/MTwj6wG), you can get rewards for voting!
-(Rewards system is coming soon™️)
+If you are in the&nbsp;[Support Server](https://discord.gg/MTwj6wG), you'll recieve the Emojifier Supporter role for 24 hours!
 ### Discords.com

 [Click here to vote!](https://discords.com/bots/bot/673994042450903089)